 Our showroom wasn’t always this mighty.
 Debuting as a one-man show in the owner’s garage to an impressive 11,000SF shop with a dedicated, full-time staff, Anglewood was born to combine wood’s beauty with creative designs and sound build.
 Each of our pieces is built on the foundation of artistry and craftsmanship by our specialized team right here in Toronto, using quality materials, local wood, and industry-leading finishes and epoxy resins.
-We hold ourselves to incredibly high standards and deliver beautifully hand-crafted, long-lasting and functional pieces for the home.
+We hold ourselves to incredibly high standards and deliver beautifully hand-crafted, long-lasting and functional pieces for your home.
 Check out some of our exciting milestones over the years.

 After years of trial and error and a whole lot of passion for woodworking, Anglewood was born.
 Giving up a 15 year long career in Graphic Design was the scariest but also exciting experience.
 Starting from a modest, garage-run shop, the company started off with just a few custom projects.
 It wasn’t long before our custom pieces gained traction.